Last Updated on October 12, 2021 by Anne-Marie

 Frankly, I couldn’t believe such a venue existed in Bentonville.
 When did the town get so hip?

 All the other 21c hotels were built in existing buildings.
-The owners believe in bringing the 21c concept to second and third tier cities that may not have an art scene and have plans to expand next year in Lexington, KY.
+The owners believe in bringing the 21c concept to second and third tier cities that may not have an art scene.

 21c Museum Hotel – a sense of fun & whimsy